rzuritamilla/phr/os_ab_jul19/PITCHME.md

 ###### @color[white](R. Zurita-Milla)
 ###### @color[white](1 July 2019)

+Note: I would like to start this presentations with chickens.
+Broiler chickens.

 ---?image=os_ab_jul19/figures/broiler_density.JPG&position=center&size=cover
 @title[intro]
 @box[text-black span-100 fragment](@size[200%](Anthropocene))

-Note: I would like to start this presentations with chickens.
-Broiler chickens.
-These little domestic animals should reminds us everyday that the Anthropocene is a reality.
+Note: These little domestic animals should reminds us everyday that the Anthropocene is a reality.

 ---
 ### The broiler chicken